Diagnosing the Performance Trade-off in Moral Alignment: A Case Study on Gender Stereotypes: Analysis

+In this section, we demonstrate that the representations of neutral phrases are affected by undesired associations introduced by the fairness objective.
+We have shown that the forgetting observed during gender stereotype mitigation, driven by the use of large debiasing datasets, is strongly correlated with degraded downstream generalization.
+Furthermore, we demonstrate, according to our motivation in Figure~\ref{fig:motivation}, that the fairness objective itself introduces noise into the representations of neutral contexts.
+These findings allow for a more comprehensive methodological investigation of the trade-off problem.

+We extract neutral phrases from the Winogender benchmark, e.g., \textit{The technician told the customer that he could [pay with cash]}.
+The content within [ ] is treated as a neutral context, denoted as $x$.
+We then compute where \text{sim} indicates the cosine similarity.
+The rationale is that if a PLM is biased, the representation of $x$ will be much closer to either she or he, resulting in a large y.
+Conversely, if a PLM is successfully debiased, $x$ should be associated with both she and he, producing a smaller $y$, which is the goal of CDA.
+In Figure~\ref{fig:genderinfo}, we observe that fine-tuning on $D_f$ consistently reduces $y$ relative to the pretrained checkpoint.
+However, while $D_g$ initially shows a similar trend, $y$ suddenly increases beyond the pretrained checkpoint.
+This occurs because the PLM overfitts to the highly stereotypical corpus $D_g$.
+Overall, it indicates how the fairness objective perturb the representation of neutral contexts.

-\textbf{In summary}, general approaches designed to mitigate forgetting often fail to effectively reduce overall forgetting and may even exacerbate it, thereby preventing PLMs from achieving a favorable performance trade-off.
-As highlighted in Figure~\ref{fig:motivation}, this increase in overall forgetting is likely driven by undesired associations.
+\textbf{In summary}, The downstream task-specific performance is strongly correlated with overall forgetting and general approaches designed to alleviate forgetting often fail to effectively reduce overall forgetting, thereby preventing PLMs from achieving a favorable performance trade-off.
+This is expected, as the large debiasing dataset needed for satisfactory fairness inevitably induces forgetting, limiting the success of augmentation and regularization.